xisentian/draft-mls-combiner/draft-mls-combiner.md

 Within the MLS working group, there are several topic areas requiring the use of post-quantum security extensions:
 [Copied from draft-mahy-mls-xwing]
-1. A straightforward MLS cipher suite that replaces a classical KEM with a hybrid post-quantum/traditional KEM.
+1. A straightforward MLS cipher suite that replaces a traditional KEM with a hybrid post-quantum/traditional KEM.
 Such a cipher suite could be implemented as a drop-in replacement in many MLS libraries without changes to any other part of the MLS stack.
 The aim is for implementations to have a single KEM which would be performant and work for the vast majority of implementations.
 It addresses the the harvest-now / decrypt-later threat model using the simplest, and most practicable solution available.

 2. Versions of existing cipher suites that use post-quantum signatures; and specific guidelines on the construction, use, and validation of hybrid signatures.

-3. One or more mechanisms which reduce the bandwidth or storage requirements, or improve performance when using post-quantum algorithms (for example by updating post-quantum keys less frequently than classical keys, or by sharing portions of post-quantum keys across a large number of clients or groups.)
+3. One or more mechanisms which reduce the bandwidth or storage requirements, or improve performance when using post-quantum algorithms (for example by updating post-quantum keys less frequently than traditional keys, or by sharing portions of post-quantum keys across a large number of clients or groups.)

 This document addresses the third topic of theses work items.